mongodb/docs-nextjs/README.md

 ### NPM

-Use `npm ci` to install dependencies
+Use `npm install` to install dependencies

 ### Env files